-That they are actually in a dream world at this moment.
+That they are actually in a dream at this very moment.

-And now, Nolan can safely transition Ariadne and her reaction into a shot size more suitable for this moment.
+And now, Nolan can safely transition Ariadne and her reaction into a shot size more suitable for this moment — a close-up.

-The revelation is supported by the shot size and lack of OTS, and the moment is much more effective - especially when Nolan cuts to this shot.
+The revelation is supported by the shot size and lack of OTS.
+It's no longer a conversation between two people, it's the realization of a single character.
+Hence, our first single of the scene.
+Now that this entire scenario has been called into question, Ariadne's realization is much more effective when Nolan cuts to this wide shot.

 Think of MCUs as a buffer zone.

-This moment in Mission: Impossible shows Ethan and Luther connecting with one another after a moment of conflict with another team member.
+This moment in Mission: Impossible shows Ethan and Luther connecting after a tense moment with another team member.

-Medium close-up shots are used often in documentaries and interviews for many of the same reasons they are used in narrative cinema.
+Medium close-up shots are used often in documentary filmmaking and interviews for many of the same reasons they are used in narrative film.

 They are often spliced back and forth with close-up shots from a different angle to give you some variety and allow a smoother edit, but there is something trustworthy about an MCU.

 The shot size shows facial expressions and emotion, but when it is most useful is when you are relaying important information that shouldn’t register on too high of an emotional level.